Youth Career Awareness Program (YCAP)

 The YCAP Experience

 To be considered for YCAP, students must:

 - Be currently in 11th grade (completing their junior year in Spring 2019)

 - Have a cumulative grade point average of at least 2.5 on a 4.0 scale

-- Be available to attend the six-week YCAP Summer Camp from June 10 through July 19 2019.
+- Be available to attend a three-week YCAP Summer Camp from June 10 through June 28, 2019.

-If chosen to participate in YCAP, you must attend a six-week summer camp that helps prepare high school juniors and seniors for college.
+If chosen to participate in YCAP, you must attend a four-and-a-half-week summer camp that helps prepare you for college.
 During the camp you will:

 - Explore career opportunities available through the technical programs offered at Dunwoody

 - Visit job sites and talk to industry partners about what everyday life is like on their job